FluidNumerics/hip-fortran/README.md

 An environment module file is included under `modulefiles/`.
 This modulefile assumes the default install path (`/opt/hip-fortran`) and defines `HIPFORTRAN_INCLUDE` and `HIPFORTRAN_LIB`.

 ## Docker
+This repository contains a [Dockerfile](./Dockerfile) that you can use to build the image on other branches of this repository.
+If you are working with Google Cloud Build, a [cloudbuild.yaml](./cloudbuild.yaml) file is also included.

-You can obtain the latest Docker image build of hip-fortran with
+If you have a support subscription with Fluid Numerics, you can obtain the latest Docker image build of hip-fortran with
 ```
 docker pull gcr.io/hip-fortran/hip-fortran:latest-hcc # For latest hcc-enabled build
 docker pull gcr.io/hip-fortran/hip-fortran:latest-nvcc # For latest nvcc-enabled build
 ```
+You can inquire about support from Fluid Numerics and access to supported Docker images by submitting a [Support Subscription Request](https://forms.gle/JeCGJ5FDgNcaEXxc8).

 Inside each container image:
 * hip-fortran is installed under `/opt/hip-fortran`
 * `HIPFORTRAN_INCLUDE` is set to `/opt/hip-fortran/include`
 * `HIPFORTRAN_LIB` is set to `/opt/hip-fortran/lib`

-This repository also contains a [Dockerfile](./Dockerfile) that you can use to build the image on other branches of this repository.
-If you are working with Google Cloud Build, a [cloudbuild.yaml](./cloudbuild.yaml) file is also included.

 ## Usage
 Example usage of hip-fortran can be found under [`test/`](test/).